 Elephant and Piggie

 If there is one book series that I think EVERY kid should read, it is Elephant and Piggie.
-These books are too fun to be missed.
+While these books are not strictly decodable books, they are too fun to be missed.
 Even if your child is in second grade and reading above this level, I recommend picking these up from the library.
 What I especially love about Elephant and Piggie is that they MOTIVATE kids to push their limits.
 My kindergartner struggles to read these with me, but he is laughing before he even deciphers the words, because he knows whatever comes next is going to be funny.
-If buying the whole collection is too big on an investment, they have 3 volumes of smaller compilation books as well.
+If buying the whole collection is too big on an investment, they have 3 volumes of smaller compilation books as well if you aren’t able to get them from your library.

 Related Links: